 Rigorous testing policies and procedures are required of an accredited university.
 To that end, at least one exam in an online class must be administered in a proctored/supervised setting.
 You are required to show identification for each proctored exam, even ones administered online, to ensure the person completing the class and taking the assessment is the one receiving the university credit.

 Options for taking proctored exams depend on the class.
-In some classes, students have the choice of either testing with Online Learning or with ProctorU; other classes require the use of ProctorU; and some classes require that students test with Online Learning or an outside proctor.
+In some classes, students have the choice of either testing at the 365 Learning Office or with ProctorU; other classes require the sole use of ProctorU; and some classes require that students test at the 365 Learning Office or an outside proctor.
 Please refer to the course site for specific requirements.

 No. Tests must be taken during the days assigned.
 No early or late tests are allowed.

-If you are sick and want to reschedule your exam appointment, you will need to submit a detailed doctor's note to Online Learning.
+If you are sick and want to reschedule your exam appointment, you will need to submit a detailed doctor’s note to the 365 Learning Office.
 After the note is reviewed by office staff, you will be contacted with an approval or denial of your request.

 Please note that the submitted doctor’s note must—without violating HIPAA regulations—provide a detailed explanation as to why the diagnosed condition renders you incapable of completing your exam; it should also indicate the number of days you will be incapacitated.
 A doctor’s general request to excuse you from the exam will be automatically rejected as inadequate.

-It is also important to point out that rescheduling requests submitted on Fridays do not leave enough time for review and approval; in these situations, you will need to either take the exam or risk not taking the exam, hoping for approval the following week once Online Learning has had sufficient time to review your request.
-Online Learning recommends you refrain from scheduling exams on Friday in order to avoid this type of situation.
+It is also important to point out that rescheduling requests submitted on Fridays do not leave enough time for review and approval; in these situations, you will need to either take the exam or risk not taking the exam, hoping for approval the following week once the 365 Learning Office has had sufficient time to review your request.
+The 365 Learning Office recommends you refrain from scheduling exams on Friday in order to avoid this type of situation.